Restless Legs Syndrome

 • known cases of Restless Legs Syndrome in the family

-If, after the description of the symptoms and a physical examination, the diagnosis is still not certain, additional examinations and tests can bring clarity.
+If the diagnosis is still not certain after the description of the symptoms and a physical examination, additional examinations and tests can provide clarity.
 For example, this may be true if at least two supporting diagnostic criteria do not apply.

 In this case, an examination in the sleep laboratory may be indicated.
 You will spend one night there under our medical supervision.
 While you sleep, your brain wave activity, leg movements, breathing, heart rate, blood pressure and other functions of your body are continuously measured.
 Video is also used to record any periodic and involuntary leg movements.
 This so-called polysomnography can support the diagnosis.